Over the years, I've discovered from Scripture and experience that God loves to answer our prayers. Here are five of his most frequent answers:

 Have you ever asked God to use you?
 If so, expect the unexpected!

-National Football League running back Sherman Smith, the "Sherman Tank," stood six feet four inches tall and packed 225 pounds of the most solid muscle you'd ever want to tackle.
+NFL running back Sherman Smith, the "Sherman Tank," stood six feet four inches tall and packed 225 pounds of the most solid muscle you'd ever want to tackle.
 His reputation for bowling over defensive linemen raised his celebrity to near-cult status in the Pacific Northwest, where he played for the Seattle Seahawks.